syncfusion-content/blazor-docs/blazor/diagram/layout/automatic-layout.md

 ---
 layout: post
-title: Automatic Layout in Blazor Diagram Component | Syncfusion
+title: Automatic layout in Blazor Diagram Component | Syncfusion
-description: Learn about Automatic Layout in Blazor Diagram component of Syncfusion, and more details.
+description: Learn here all about Automatic layout in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram
 documentation: ug
 ---

-# Automatic Layout
+# Automatic layout in Blazor Diagram Component

 Diagram provides support to auto-arrange the nodes in the diagram area that is referred as [`Layout`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramLayout.html).
 It includes the following layout modes: